-The C-20 and C-30 laser heads are designed for use in a dust-free or nearly dust-free environment.
+C-40 laser heads are designed for use in a dust-free or nearly dust-free environment.
 They should be installed in a protective housing that prevents dust or debris from contaminating the optical output window.
 Do not turn the laser on if there is water, dust, or dirt on the output element; otherwise, damage to the coating on this optical element may occur.
 To prevent such optical damage, never allow the output window to become contaminated.

-Do not allow the fins on the heat-sinking elements to become clogged with dirt, dust, or debris.
-They must be cleaned periodically as indicated in "Maintenance and Troubleshooting".
+Do not allow the fins on the heat sinking elements to become clogged with dirt, dust, or debris.
+They must be cleaned periodically, as indicated in the maintenance section of this manual.

-The Coherent warranty covers defects in material and workmanship relating to the output optical element, but this warranty does not cover damage to the external output optical surface which is the result of contamination of the surface or abrasion of the surface.
+The Coherent warranty covers defects in material and workmanship relating to the output optical element, but this warranty does not cover damage to the external output optical surface that is the result of contamination to the surface.